123suraj-sky/demo-email-classifier/README.md

-# demo-email-classifier
+# Email Classifier
-using pretrained model to evaluate if a message is spam or not
+Using a pre-trained model to evaluate if a message is spam or not.

+Made from Jovian tutorial.